vdedyukhin/calcite-dojo-build-template/README.md

 ###Getting Started<a id="getting-started"></a>

-1. Make sure you have all your requirements from above installed
+1. Make sure you have all requirements from above installed

 2. Fork or clone the repo